stepancheg/grpc-rust/README.md

 ## Current status

-Synchronous client and server without streaming can be done with rust-grpc, see `grpc-examples/src/bin/greeter_{client,server}.rs`.
+Client and server without streaming can be done with rust-grpc, see `grpc-examples/src/bin/greeter_{client,server}.rs`.
 It can be tested for example with [go client](https://github.com/grpc/grpc-go/tree/master/examples/helloworld):